keithbsmiley-other/emilysite/_posts/2021-1-8-nutritional-fallout.md

 [^46]:	Lowe, Miranda Summers.
 “How the Army Made Lager America's Beer.”
 War on the Rocks, 20 Dec.
 2018, [warontherocks.com/2018/12/how-the-army-made-lager-americas-beer/](https://warontherocks.com/2018/12/how-the-army-made-lager-americas-beer/).

 	Which is hilarious to me, because in WWII many Americans refused to drink “German beer”.
-As long as it came from a domestic brewery (which most didn’t—Yuengling is the only mostly-domestically owned brewery in the U.S.) is was okay, I guess.
+As long as it came from a domestic brewery (which most didn’t—Yuengling is the only mostly-domestically owned brewery in the U.S.) it was okay, I guess.

 [^47]:	Ibid.